Exchange Programs in Germany and Switzerland

 Our Partner Universities

-UGA offers the opportunity to undergraduates to study in Heidelberg or Zurich for one or two semesters.
+UGA offers undergraduate students the opportunity to study in Heidelberg or Zurich for one or two semesters.
 Opportunities at Rostock, Erlangen, and Bamberg exist as well, although graduate students are preferred for these programs.
 Information for these exchanges can be found at the following websites:

 Length of the exchange